jayeshchoudhari/HMHP/README.md

 The folder named

-1. *syntDataGeneration* contains the code for generating the synthetic data as per the proposed model
+1. *HMHP* contains the inference code for the HMHP model.
-2. *hmhpCode* contains the inference code for the HMHP model
+2. *Baselines* contains the code for variants of Network Hawkes Process model (i.e. models for with and without content).
-3. *nhmCode* contains the inference code for the model that performs *network reconstruction* and *parent identification* task simultaneously.
-This is similar to Network Hawkes Model
-4. *hawkesLDAMM* is the model that does the *topic identification* using LDAMM and *parent identification* depending on the time kernel.
-The *network reconstruction* task is done once the *parent identification* is in place
-5. *hawkesDIAG* is the model that is similar to that of *HMHP*.
-The only difference is that *hawkesDIAG* considers identity *topic-topic interactions*
-6. *inputFiles* contains the files that are required to run each of the models
+3. *inputFiles* contains the files that are required to run each of the models.
+4. *synthetic_data_generation_pkg* contains the code for generation of synthetic data as per the HMHP model.